Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_ZCU102/README.md

 Install Win32 Disk Imager and write the file "package/sd_card.img" on the SD Card

 ## 3.2 [Linux] Copy files to SD card
-On linus you can directly partition and copy files from "package/sd_card" folder SD Card formatting instuctions can be found here: https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1144-petalinux-tools-reference-guide.pdf
+On linux you can directly partition and copy files from "package/sd_card" folder.

+SD Card formatting instuctions can be found here: https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1144-petalinux-tools-reference-guide.pdf